 Breaking Down Your Main “Buy vs. Build” Decision Factors

-In the context of the pros and cons of the buy-build decision, you need to assess and score the following factors:
+In the context of the pros and cons of your buy-build decision, you need to assess and score the following factors:

 Let’s explore these factors in more detail, looking at a few questions you need to ask yourself regarding each: